-Yes, high copper is a common underlying factor in Tourette’s, as well as a lot of other mental health and medical conditions.
+Yes, high copper can be an underlying factor in Tourette’s, as well as a lot of other mental health and medical conditions.
 There are many steps that can be taken to reduce elevated copper, so I am at a loss as to why the treating physician would not have this knowledge.
 I say it is time to find another doctor.
 Before we get into the specifics, let me present just a little background on copper toxicity for those reading this page that may not be familiar with this issue.
+However, it’s important to note that both high copper and low copper have been found to be able to contribute to Tourette’s and it is critical to work with a doctor who has knowledge in this area.

 I see the term, copper toxicity, as somewhat of a misnomer because copper is absolutely essential to the body; it only becomes toxic, if it accumulates in excess.
 However, that is the term that is often used when there is an elevated level of copper in the body.
 Hypercupremia is actually the correct medical term.